bwrsandman/cheesypi/docs/source/index.rst

-.. cheesepi documentation master file, created by sphinx-quickstart on Fri Aug 26 11:29:39 2016.
+.. cheesypi documentation master file, created by sphinx-quickstart on Fri Aug 26 11:29:39 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cheesepi's documentation!
+Welcome to cheesypi's documentation!
 ===========================================================

 Contents: